This week on Facebook, I’ve posted several provocative graphics — funny visual puns that lead up to …what? Today was the Big Reveal: the point.

 Let’s start with the visual puns.

-The whole series was all spurred by this meme, which I found on a different social networking site:
+The whole series was spurred by this meme, which I found on social media:

 I loved it, and it got a great response when I posted it to Facebook.
 I made several more on the theme:

 They are all, of course, winter festivals (click on any festival name for details if you don’t know what it is).

 The capper?
 It was (as you may have predicted from the title of this entry) all simply to make this point about the most commercially successful winter festival of them all:

 If you can’t read the graphic, here’s what it says:

 “I am sick and tired of every year when Christmas comes around, there are people who want to take Christ out of Christmas.
 Really: xmas?
 XMAS?!
 If you aren’t celebrating Christ then why are you celebrating?
 Leave my holiday alone!!
 It’s spelled Christmas, not xmas!
 Repost if your [sic] not ashamed.”